These are the five V12-powered cars on sale today.

 While turbochargers have become a mainstream as power steering, most enthusiasts have one sizable criticism: a turbocharged engine cannot compete with the sound, character and performance that naturally aspirated engines provide.
 And when it comes to naturally aspirated engines, V12s reign supreme.
 Nothing can match the raw sound and mind-bending performance that a naturally aspirated V12 has to offer and these five are the best on the market.

 When it comes to V12-powered supercars, no one does it better than Lamborghini.
 The Italian automaker has a history of making V12 beasts that can be traced back to the 1965 350 GT.
-The latest, and arguably the greatest, supercar out of Lamborghini’s factory to come with a V12 is the mighty Aventador LP750-4 SV.
-The track-oriented supercar features a 6.5-liter V12 that generates 740 hp and 509 lb-ft of torque, enabling a zero to 60 mph time of only 2.7 seconds, and a top speed of 220 mph.
+The latest, and arguably the greatest, supercar out of Lamborghini's factory to come with a V12 is the mighty Aventador LP750-4 SV.
+The track-oriented supercar features a 6.5-liter V12 that generates 740 hp and 509 lb-ft of torque, enabling a zero to 60 mph time of only 2.7 seconds, and Lamborghini Aventador top speed is 220 mph.
 Hopefully, Lamborghini will never change its maniacal ways because a world without a naturally-aspirated V12 is a sad, dreary place.

 If ever there was a rivalry that brought about amazing cars, it's the one between Lamborghini and Ferrari.
 In an attempt to turn its V12-powered grand tourer into a track-day machine, the automaker created one of the best modern supercars with the F12tdf.
 Just like the regular F12berlinetta, the F12tdf has a 6.3-liter V12, but the limited edition model generates 769 hp and 520 lb-ft of torque.
 It can get to 60 mph in just 2.9 seconds, while providing lucky drivers with an incredible sound until it hits 215 mph.
 Ferrari has already started to turbocharge its engine, so the F12tdf may be the last V12 to come out of its factory.